OpenData-tu/documentation/01-Introduction.md

 * and a flexible querying interface for accessing the data.

 With this we aim to create a tool that generates economic and social value through new and creative "layering" of data.

-`//TODO` there is very little background to talk about specific stuff in the req's (like units & measurements if those concepts haven't been introduced.
-Move the decomposition & req's further down & pull up the open-data & other introductory text about our domain here)

 ### Building Blocks